ShmuelRonen/ComfyUI-UNO-Wrapper/README.md

 4. Once authorized, return to ComfyUI and try again - the download should now work properly

 This one-time authorization will allow the automatic downloads to work correctly.

+#### Getting a Hugging Face Token

+1. Visit [Hugging Face](https://huggingface.co/) and create an account or log in
+2. Go to your profile settings
+3. Navigate to "Access Tokens"
+4. Create a new token with "read" permissions
+5. Copy the token and paste it into your `config.json` file

 ## Usage